ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 ### FortiGate Virtual Appliance on {{site.data.keyword.rw}}
 {: #fortinetvm_considerations-installvalues-regworkload}

 For {{site.data.keyword.rw}}, you can install FortiGate Virtual Appliance on the gateway cluster.
 You can deploy the service on a single-zone (new or existing) or multizone (existing only) instance.

 * You can install FortiGate Virtual Appliance on gateway clusters with a 10 Gb or 25 Gb uplink speed.
 * For 10 Gb, you can install FortiGate-VM16 on Cascade Lake 4210.
 * For 25 Gb, you can install FortiGate-VM16 or FortiGate-VM32.
 The FortiGate-VM32 deployment size requires Cascade Lake 5218 or higher.

-### FortiGate Virtual Appliance on vCenter Server 6.7 with NSX-V
-{: #fortinetvm_considerations-installvalues-vcs6-7}

-On existing NSX-V instances V4.7 and earlier, you can install FortiGate Virtual Appliance on the management cluster.

-* You can select a deployment size from FortiGate-VM02 up to FortiGate-VM16.
-* You can install FortiGate Virtual Appliance on clusters with a 10 Gb or 25 Gb uplink speed.
-* NSX-V clusters with 25 Gb uplink speed support only a deployment size of FortiGate-VM16.

 ### FortiGate Virtual Appliance on the Security and Compliance Readiness Bundle
 {: #fortinetvm_considerations-installvalues-scb}

+New deployments of Security and Compliance Readiness Bundle instances are no longer supported.
+You can still add or delete clusters, add or delete VMware ESXi™ servers or NFS storage, and add or remove services for existing instances.
+You can also view and delete your Security and Compliance Readiness Bundle instances.
+{: deprecated}

 On the Security and Compliance Readiness Bundle, you can install FortiGate Virtual Appliance on the gateway cluster.